onlxltd/node-sig-net/README.md

 await snow.start()
 ```

-The current SNOW layer provides local-scope SNRP packet and TOTW TLV
+The SNOW layer provides local-scope SNRP/TOTW packet primitives, discovery,
-primitives plus discovery.
-TLS onboarding, authentication, and key delivery
+CoAP-over-TCP framing, TLS sessions, and a provisioning orchestrator.
+SNOW
-will be added without making SNOW a requirement for core Sig-Net use.
+remains optional and is not required for core Sig-Net use.

 For local testing, run a beacon publisher and one or more controllers in
 separate terminals: